vhdvhd/vhdvhd.github.io/_pages/about.md

 My research interests are in analysis and differential equations, where I also incorporate numerical methods as part of my approach.

-In addition to my primary research, I have explored [multi-task learning](https://openreview.net/forum?id=6EqUpqMnwl) and maintain a broad interest in machine learning.
+In addition to my primary research, I have worked on [multi-task learning](https://openreview.net/forum?id=6EqUpqMnwl) and maintain a broad interest in machine learning.
 I have also supervised multiple research projects on computational optimization at the [Illinois Mathematics Lab](https://iml.math.illinois.edu/).